 - What other viewpoints might there be about Thanksgiving?

-Get the conversation going in your classroom before diving into some fun and meaningful Thanksgiving activities!
+Get the conversation going in your classroom before diving into some fun Thanksgiving crafts, reading and writing center activities, and more ways to celebrate the November holiday at school.

-- paper roll holder (we used a hand-towel roll cut in half for our two turkeys!)
+- Paper roll holder (we used a paper towel roll cut in half for our two turkeys, but you can also use toilet paper rolls!)

 This one is super simple!